MicrosoftDocs/VBA-Docs/api/Outlook.previewpane.class.md

 # PreviewPane.Class Property (Outlook)

-Returns a constant in the [OlObjectClass](Outlook.OlObjectClass.md) enumeration indicating the class of the[PreviewPane](Outlook.previewpane.md) Object.
+Returns a constant in the [OlObjectClass](Outlook.OlObjectClass.md) enumeration indicating the class of the [PreviewPane](Outlook.previewpane.md) Object.
 Read-only.

 ## Syntax